Chistopol: History

-It was first mentioned in chronicles at the end of the 17th century.
-It developed very quickly, and by 1761 the number of inhabitants exceeded 1,000.
-In 1781, a decree by Catherine the Great granted Chistopol the status of an uyezd town, with the establishment of its own coat of arms.
 At the end of the 19th century, Chistopol became a major center of trade for grain.
 Prior to 1917, it was the second largest town (after Kazan) in Kazan Governorate.

 During the Great Patriotic War, Chistopol become a shelter for the Union of Soviet Writers, which included Boris Pasternak, Leonid Leonov and other notables.

+Between 1918 and the 1950s the bodies of those who died or were executed in the city prison were concealed in the city graveyard.
+In 2006 the council erected a monument to them there.

 The town is notable for its Vostok watches factory, which was founded in 1942.

 Chistopol was ranked first among Category III cities (population up to 100,000) in the 2015 edition of Most Comfortable City in Russia.

 In the year 1781, Empress Catherine the Great established the center of the “Chistopol District of the Kazan Governorate” (Rusmania).
 In the 19th century, the city flourished in grain production.
 Nearly half of its lands were used for grain production along with trade.
 Its location and docks allowed for many resources and in due time, it became the second largest city in the Kazan Governorate (Rusmania).
 Following World War 2, many acclaimed writers were placed in Chistopol.
 Not long after this, a crucial watch factory was also transferred to the city in 1942.
 ‘Vostok’ watches are now very prominent in the town.
 Since then, the city has preserved its 19th century feel and remains a historical center.